camunda/camunda-docs-manual/content/reference/rest/history/variable-instance/get-variable-instance-binary.md

 ---

-Retrieves the content of a single historic variable by id.
+Retrieves the content of a historic variable by id.
 Applicable for variables that are serialized as binary data.

 # Method